Introduction to Parallel Trade Permits for Pesticides for 'Own-Use'

 Verification is undertaken after acceptance of the application; if it shows that the products are not identical then the application will be refused.

 Permission will not be given until payment of the appropriate fee has been received.
-CRD will send you an invoice at the time of acceptance.
+HSE will send you an invoice at the time of acceptance.
 Full details of fees and processing targets are given in The Application Fees page.

 Information supplied by the applicant